A – ANC

 H – House prices & properties

-House prices, along with the rest of the SA economy, had a relatively tough year in 2017 and according to FNB, this segment grew by only 4% so far for 2017 until the end of October.
-Listed properties, however, managed to make very good progress by showing 12.4% growth for 2017 until 31 October 2017.
+House prices, along with the rest of the SA economy, had a relatively tough year in 2018 and according to FNB, this segment grew by only 4.1% so far for 2018.
+Listed properties performed poorly in what has to be one of its worst years to date, losing 25.3% of its value in 2018.

 J – JSE

-Although debt levels are still much higher than they were 10, 20 or even 30 years ago, debt as a percentage of income has seen a slight drop from 75% in 2016 to 73% in 2017.
-Let’s hope this positive trend continues into 2018 and beyond.
+Although debt levels are still much higher than they were 10, 20 or even 30 years ago, debt as a percentage of income has seen a slight drop from 73% at the end of 2017 to levels of around 71% currently.
+Let’s hope this positive trend continues into 2019 with people knowing their limits.
+With the economy still under pressure, saving still not a priority for many and interest rates still low, however, a comfortable retirement remained a huge concern for many South Africans in 2018.

 L – Long bonds